 On August 29, 2011, Dr. Arreola was voted as director of Asian/Pacific Ministries for the Pacific Union Conference.
 He also serves as director of the NAD Asian/Pacific and Southern Asia Ministries.
-He works with 25 language groups and leads more than 100,000 Asian/Pacific and Southern Asian Seventh-day Adventists in North America with a membership of more than 100,000.
-As a church growth specialist and executive leadership coach, his passion is to help church leaders in growing and nurturing healthy congregations.
+He works with 25 language groups and leads the Asian/Pacific and Southern Asian Seventh-day Adventists in North America with a membership of more than 100,000.
+As a church growth strategist and executive leadership coach, his passion is to teach church leaders in growing and nurturing healthy congregations.
 He has mentored and trained pastors, Bible workers, and lay leaders in North America and abroad.
-Furthermore, Dr. Arreola is the director and founder of the Pacific Institute of Christian Ministry (PICM) and he pioneered the first Filipino Seventh-day Adventist Church in Hawaii.
-He has a rich background as a church planter, international evangelist, senior pastor, departmental director, radio speaker, pastoral counselor, and adjunct professor.
+Furthermore, Dr. Arreola is the director and founder of the Pacific Institute of Christian Ministry (PICM) and he pioneered the planting of the first Filipino Seventh-day Adventist Church in Hawaii.
+He has a rich background as a church planter, international evangelist, senior pastor, departmental director, radio and television speaker, pastoral counselor, and adjunct professor.
 He serves as speaker of “Our Great Hope Ministries,” an evangelism series that he conducts together with his wife, Dr. Imelda Cid Arreola, as family health lecturer and educator, and with his son, Pastor VicLouis (Vil) Arreola V, as associate speaker.
-Dr. Arreola completed a bachelor's degree in theology from Mountain View College and a master's degree in religion and health from the Adventist University of the Philippines, and a master of theology from the Seventh-day Adventist Theological Seminary.
-He holds doctorate degrees in philosophy and divinity from La Salle University and Evangelical Theological Seminary, respectively.
+Dr. Arreola holds a bachelor's degree in theology from Mountain View College, a master's degree in religion and health from the Adventist University of the Philippines, and a master of theology from the Seventh-day Adventist Theological Seminary.
+He has doctorate degrees from La Salle University and Evangelical Theological Seminary.

 Click here to see partial list of Asian/Pacific church websites